IRL2/nanover-docs/source/concepts/applications.rst

   is not aware of this and it is the client's responsibility to transform coordinates into server space before communicating them.

-The client is free to represent the server space anywhere in its game space.
+The client is free to represent the server space anywhere in its client space.
-Optionally, the server can suggest to a client where to place and how to orient the game space relative to the server space with the :ref:`user-origin
+Optionally, the server can suggest to a client where to place and how to orient the client space relative to the server space with the :ref:`user-origin
 <user-origin-description>` key.

 .. note::